marckiarck/marckiarck/README.md

 After that I studied **Game Programming Master's Degree** at U-Tad, Madrid.
 In that master I learned the basics of how to make video games as well as the necessary knowledge to create your own game engine.
 Also I worked with **Unreal Engine** and **Unity** game engines.

-For my master tesis I made a third person action game with othe 15 students.
+For my master tesis I made a third person action-adventure game with othe 15 students.

+Currently I'm working in Pendulo Studio were I am working as Gameplay Programmer in **Tintin reporter - Cigars of the pharaoh**

 ## <img src = "https://media.giphy.com/media/wfKXywKxfKjzQ5NmXK/giphy.gif" width = "55"> About me